30 Trade Show Exhibit Conspiracies

 - The General Contractor forces your freight.
 Ouch!!!!!

 Written by Chris Griffin.
-Chris is a 25 year trade show executive who specialized in exhibition logistics and U.S. labor relations.
-He is the President of Trade Show Supply and TS CREW, a company that provides installation & dismantle labor service, and exhibit rental solutions in over 20 U.S. cities.
+Chris is a 25-year trade show executive who specialized in exhibition logistics and U.S. labor relations.
+He is the President of Trade Show Supply and TS CREW, a company that provides installation & dismantle labor service and exhibit rental solutions.

 For more information about trade show or event marketing, give us a call or Contact Us.
 We welcome the opportunity to assist you with your next show.